San Diego to Mexico

 What documents do I need to go to Tijuana?

 To cross the border to Tijuana on foot, you will need a valid passport.
-If you are crossing the border by car, you will need additional documents required for driving in Mexico.
+If you are crossing the border by car, you need additional documents required for driving in Mexico.

 📍Valid passport (or passport card)